Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-i-made-my-twitter-header-dynamic.md

   - nodejs
 ---

-I saw the concept of having a dynamic header a while ago and ever since wanted to try this out myself!
+I saw the concept of having a dynamic header a while ago, and ever since wanted to try this out myself!

 The concept is not new as some people did this before me like: